-Dr. Boone, Dr. Cocquyt and Dr. Risser have an approach to cosmetic dentistry that is more comprehensive than most.
+Dr. Cocquyt and Dr. Risser have an approach to cosmetic dentistry that is more comprehensive than most.
 We take great care in designing a custom treatment plan for each patient.
-Our goal is to provide you with not only a beautiful result, but one that will be functional, comfortable, and long lasting.
+Our goal is to provide you with not only a beautiful result, but one that will be functional, comfortable, and long-lasting.

-Our expertise in solving complex bite problems comes from our many hours of advanced continuing educatin at the Dawson Center for Dentists.
+Our expertise in solving complex bite problems comes from our many hours of advanced continuing education at the Dawson Center for Dentists.
 While we aim to deliver you the most amazing smile, our goal is to give you a healthier and more balanced smile.
-We believe that form follows function and that a properly balanced smile will naturally deliver an aesthetically pleasing result.
+We believe that form follows function, and that a properly balanced smile will naturally deliver an aesthetically pleasing result.

 We employ the latest technology and techniques to give you a dental experience that is second to none.
 With our advanced treatment planning and focus on the temporary stage, you will be able to “see” the anticipated outcome of your cosmetic dental procedures.
 Drs.
 Cocquyt and Risser use the most current and best tooth-like materials for durable and natural-looking results.

-Improving your smile with cosmetic dentistry can be a simple as teeth whitening or may require more intensive procedures like porcelain veneers or dental implants.
+Improving your smile with cosmetic dentistry can be as simple as teeth whitening or may require more intensive procedures like porcelain veneers or dental implants.
 Our team will listen carefully to your wants and needs, evaluate your unique situation, and design a custom plan that will create the smile of your dreams, along with a stable, comfortable, healthy, and long-lasting result.

 Restoring Worn Teeth through Advanced Restorative Dentistry

-A large percentage of our practice is directed towards Advanced Restorative Dentistry.
+A large percentage of our practice is directed toward Advanced Restorative Dentistry.
 This is dentistry catered to patients whose teeth are not in the correct position either cosmetically, functionally, or both.
 These problems can lead to worn teeth, broken teeth, sore jaw joints, sore facial muscles and a poor overall appearance.